Keep Working

 Staying Informed

-The TCU website, your TCU email and TCU Alert will be the essential communication mechanisms used during an emergency.
+The TCU website, your TCU email, and TCU Alert are essential communication mechanisms used during an emergency.
 Be sure that you have access to the following tools:

 Getting Started